jwulf/zeebe-examples/aws-cluster-performance/README.md

   1. Ansible installed on your machine
   1. (Optional for Monitoring): Docker & Docker-Compose installed on your machine

+Note that the Prometheus collector needs to scrape the brokers fast to not timeout or miss data.
+Therefore I recommend running the entire cluster in an AWS region near to you (by default it runs in Frankfurt), or running the collector in the cluster (instructions for doing that are included below).

 ### Terraform
 In this example, we use Terraform to spawn the AWS infrastructure.